 Errors and omissions insurance covers the costs of legal disputes over professional mistakes.
 However, not every business needs it.
 Review answers to common questions about E&O policies.

 Businesses that offer a professional service or give advice to clients often need errors and omissions insurance (also known as professional liability insurance).
 It’s the only business insurance that protects against dissatisfied clients who file a lawsuit over a mistake, missed deadline, or another complaint related to the quality of your work.

 The circumstances that lead to potential professional liability claims are extremely common in some industries:

-For more detailed explanations of E&O lawsuits your business could face, see these examples.
+For more detailed explanations of E&O lawsuits your business could face, see these examples of errors and omissions claims.

 Errors and omissions insurance covers legal expenses if you're sued over the quality of your work.
 Lawsuits – even simple or unfounded ones – can easily cost between $10,000 and $100,000, depending on the complexity of the dispute and your client’s willingness to settle.
 Professional liability lawsuits are particularly expensive because they involve more than just one type of cost.
 For instance: